dineshappavoo/gitnotus/README.md

 ------------ | -------------
 addrepo | add new repository
-listinfo | get all user and repo info userinfo | list existing domain dominfo | display user info
+listinfo | get all user and repo info userinfo | display user info

 ##Licensing
 gitnotus is licensed under MIT License.
 See LICENSE for full license text.